theobald-software/helpcenter.theobald-software.github.io/includes/articles/report/parse-reports.md

-This articles shows how to use {{ productName }} to parse a report that contains groups of data sets as a single data set. <br>
+This articles shows how to use {{ productName }} to parse ABAP reports that contain groups of data sets and merge them into a single data set. <br>
 The depicted example uses the report *FBL3N* that contains multiple groups where each group has its own header and calculation rows.

 The article leads you through the following steps to merge all groups into a single data set: